 The majority of BeLonG To Groups remain online, and face to face appointments with the Drugs Worker can be supported, so get in touch.
 The digital groups BeLonG To Sunday, Over 18s, The Ladybirds and IndividualiTy take place every week.
 Click here for further information and details

 HIV education, services and community supports for people living with and affected by HIV

-- Online outreach support for gay, bisexual and men who have sex with men (phone, WhatsApp and email, and on hook-up apps).
+- Outreach support for gay, bisexual and men who have sex with men

 - Communications: updates for the community and people living with HIV about COVID-19, HIV and Sexual Health on website, twitter, and facebook, and continuing to publish our NewsDesk weekly.

 Services that are open: HIV and STI testing services (on-site testing and rapid HIV testing services in the community), free condoms services and free condoms distribution via outreach services; face-to-face services; free resources.